Invariance Through Latent Alignment: Introduction

 In this paper, we investigate ways to improve generalization under this challenging scenario.
-Rather than producing policy invariance by explicitly baking this property into training, we harness probabilistic inference to produce invariance by taking advantage of the latent structure the agent has already discovered in the environment.
-As we will see, this pays great dividends in producing robotic agents that can function effectively in deployment environments that exhibit different lighting, object texture, or camera poses.
-To distinguish our approach from prior works that attempt to produce generalization by baking invariances into the policy at training time, we refer to our method as ``\textit{Invarivance Through Inference}.''
+Rather than battling domain shift by baking perceptual invariance explicitly into the network during training, we demonstrate a way to produce feature invariance at the time of deployment by taking advantage of the fact that the task of interest remains the same, therefore what the agent experiences internally should remain the same as well.
+We collect latent features collected during training as examples of what the agent \textit{knows} about the task.
+On the target domain (see Figure~\ref{fig:latent-alignment}), the new latents are shifted from these prior distributions.
+Our goal in unsupervised policy adaptation is to match the distribution of these latent features on the target domain with those that appeared during training.
+This unsupervised learning objective, which we refer to as \textit{latent alignment}, does not require paired image data between the source and the target, and can be applied to any agent without imposing specific requirements of how it is trained.
+To distinguish our approach from prior works that attempt to produce generalization by baking invariances into the policy at training time, we refer to our method as \textbf{\underline I}nvariance through \textbf{\underline L}atent \textbf{\underline A}lignment (\textbf{ILA}).